michaelreinhard/DisasterResponse/README.md

 This project seeks to classify tweets surrounding natural disasters into one of 36 categories.
 It also includes a web app that allows the user to classify new tweets into the existing categories.

 This model uses the RandomForrestClassifier() embedded in the MultiClassOutput() function, both from sklearn.
-This suite allows for
+This suite allows for the assignment of a tweet to more than one category. :

 ## Directions